Strange Recipes

 Cold-Smoked Duck Breast with Rhubarb-Ramp Gastrique and Spring Pea Purée

-Duck breast gets cold-smoked over juniper and birch, then seared to a lacquered crisp, before landing on a cloud of sweet spring pea purée and a glossy rhubarb-ramp gastrique that is equal parts savage and elegant.
+Duck breast gets cold-smoked over juniper and birch, seared to a lacquered crisp, then laid over sweet spring pea purée with a glossy rhubarb-ramp gastrique that is equal parts savage and elegant.
 Rhubarb's oxalic tartness cuts clean through the duck's subcutaneous fat, while wild ramps bring a sulfurous, garlicky funk that somehow tastes like the forest floor decided to dress for dinner.
-This is Nordic spring on a plate — fleeting, feral, and absolutely worth the effort.
+Nordic spring on a plate: fleeting, feral, and worth every step.